JohnnyJumper/ts-singletonify/README.md

 ```

 **initialize function** can have any signature and accepts any parameters.
-You will need to pass these parameters into the Singleton or AsyncSingleton function.
+You will need to pass these parameters into *Singleton* or *AsyncSingleton* function.

 ```ts
 class ExampleService {